luyilin/vue-cute-timeline/README.md

 ### Timeline props

-You can use the props as hyphenated attributes too, as eslint recommend it.
+It will be better to use hyphenated attributes instead of camelcase attributes.[The discussion](https://stackoverflow.com/questions/1696864/naming-class-and-id-html-attributes-dashes-vs-underlines) explained why.

-#### timelineTheme or timeline-theme
+#### timeline-theme

 Type: `string`<br>
 Default: `#dbdde0`